 The European Union trademark (EU trademark) system coexists with European national registration systems.
 This means that earlier national trademarks constitute earlier rights against an EU trademark and vice versa.

-A European Union trademark application must include an indication of the trademark or specimen (representation) if it includes graphic elements or colours, the list of goods and/or services for which registration is sought, the name and address of the applicant and, if the applicant has chosen to be represented before the European Union Intellectual Property Office (EUIPO), a signed power of attorney.
-(Non-EU applicants are obliged to be represented before the EUIPO).
+A European Union trademark application must include an indication of the trademark or specimen (representation) if it includes graphic elements or colours, the list of goods and/or services for which registration is sought and the name, address and fiscal data of the applicant.

-A European Union trademark application may be filed either with national trademark offices of European Union member states (Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom) or with the EUIPO located in Alicante (Spain).
+A European Union trademark application may be filed either with national trademark offices of European Union member states (Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden) or with the EUIPO located in Alicante (Spain).
 No local presence is required.

 Availability searches are always advisable when filing national and Community trademark applications.
 However, in the case of the European Union trademark a thorough availability search would mean ordering a search in each of the European Union’s 27 states – and of course multiplying the search costs.
 Upon the applicant’s request only, and for a fee, the EUIPO carries out a similarity search as to prior trademarks in the national registers of Austria, Czech Republic, Denmark, Finland, Greece, Hungary, Lithuania, Poland, Romania, and Slovakia.
 The prospective applicant could therefore limit an availability search to the remaining European Union member states.
 Alternatively, it is advisable to file the application saving the cost of an EU-wide search and deal with possible oppositions and /or objections by third parties if they occur.